HL7/fhir-shorthand/input/pagecontent/reference.md

   * make from EmergencyVehicleMake (extensible)
   * model 0..1 SU Coding "The vehicle model" "The vehicle model, e.g., G4500."
   * model from EmergencyVehicleModel (extensible)
-  * year 0..1 SU positiveInteger "Year of manufacture" "The year the vehicle was manufactured"
+  * year 0..1 SU positiveInt "Year of manufacture" "The year the vehicle was manufactured"
   * servicePeriod 0..1 Period "When the vehicle was in service" "Start date and end date (if applicable) when the vehicle operated."
   * operator 0..* Reference(Organization or Practitioner or PractitionerRole) "The operator" "The organization or persons repsonsible for operating the vehicle"